|Approved by||Senate, 30 April 2014|

 14.1 General Provisions

-(a) It is the responsibility of candidates for degrees which require the submission of a thesis to provide sufficient copies of the thesis for examination and for permanent retention by the University.
+(a) It is the responsibility of candidates for degrees which require the submission of a thesis to provide copies of the thesis for examination and for permanent retention by the University as specified in these regulations.

-(b) The degrees affected by this regulation are:
+(b) The degrees affected by these regulations are:

 (i) Doctor of Philosophy

-(ii) doctorates in professional disciplines (Doctor of Clinical Dentistry, Doctor of Education, Doctor of Musical Arts)
+(ii) doctorates in professional disciplines (Doctor of Clinical Dentistry, Doctor of Business Administration, Doctor of Education, Doctor of Musical Arts)

 (iii) other doctoral degrees, commonly called higher doctorates (Doctor of Commerce, Dental Science, Laws, Literature, Medicine, Music, Science)